 The Middle Archaic (8000-6000 B.P.) saw the emergence of an ever-moderating environment, although not one directly comparable to modern climatic conditions.
-Ecological and subsistence niches continued to expand during this period, an expansion that is reflected in a more diverse tool kit including groundstone axes, milling stones and other plant-processing equipment, netsinkers, and various flake and bifacial tools (Ritchie and Funk 1973).
+Ecological and subsistence niches continued to expand during this period, an expansion that is reflected in a more diverse tool kit including ground-stone axes, milling stones and other plant-processing equipment, netsinkers, and various flake and bifacial tools (Ritchie and Funk 1973).
 Hypothesized settlement patterns also reflect the comparatively diversified environment.
-The current Middle Archaic database suggest two major site types: large base camps situated on major floodplains, river terraces, and marshy or estuarine locations; and, small task-specific camps settled in a both prime and marginal environments (LBA 1995).
+The current Middle Archaic database suggests two major site types: large base camps situated on major floodplains, river terraces, and marshy or estuarine locations; and small task-specific camps settled in both prime and marginal environments (LBA 1995).
 Diagnostic cultural material dating to this period includes bifurcate-base projectile points (LeCroy, St. Albans, Kanawh) and stemmed points (Stanly and Morrow).

-Despite what appears to be a population increase during this period as documented in New England, there is little evidence of this time period in the New York City area (Rubinson and Winter 1991:3).
+Despite what appears to be a Middle Archaic population increase in New England as correlated to an increase in the number of identified sites, the same cannot be said of the New York City area, where sites dating to this period are rare (Rubinson and Winter 1991:3).
 One notable exception to this pattern were the highly visible shell heaps that once dotted the shores of the Hudson and Fresh Water, or Collect, Pond in lower Manhattan.
-While likely not exclusively associated with Middle Archaic settlement, the earliest (6900-4400 B.P.) and most intensively studies midden feature comes from Dogan Point, roughly 8 miles north of the city border (Cantwell and diZerega Wall 2001:55).
+While likely not exclusively associated with Middle Archaic settlement, the earliest (6900-4400 B.P.) and most intensively studied midden feature comes from Dogan Point, roughly 8 miles north of the city border (Cantwell and diZerega Wall 2001:55).